-Visitation will occur on the outside patio and scheduled in advanced.
-Any visitor who is scheduled for a visit will be screened for signs and symptoms, including having their temperature taken prior to the resident being brought to the lobby.
-The screening will take place outside and the visitor will not be permitted in the building.
-If they screen positive for signs and symptoms the visitor will be asked to leave and follow up with their medical provider.
+Visitation will occur on the outside sidewalk and will be scheduled in advance.
+Any Visitor who is scheduled for a visit will be screened for signs and symptoms, including having their temperature taken, of COVID19 prior to the resident being brought outside.
+The screening will take place outside.
+If he/she screens positive for signs and symptoms, the visitor will be asked to leave and follow up with their medical provider.
 They will be asked to reschedule for a different time.
 In order to reschedule they will have to be symptom free for 72 hours without the use of fever reducing medication and be 14 days post symptoms onset.